msu-csc232-sp22/hw01/README.md

 ### Creating a Pull Request

-When we're done, the `develop` branch will be different from the `master` branch.
+When we're done, the `develop` branch will be different from the `trunk` branch.
 These differences amount to the work you've done.
-A _pull request_ is issued to ask others to review these changes before they're _merged_ into the `master` branch.
-In other words, your "requesting" to "pull" the changes you've made into the `master` branch; hence the name _pull request_.
+A _pull request_ is issued to ask others to review these changes before they're _merged_ into the `trunk` branch.
+In other words, your "requesting" to "pull" the changes you've made into the `trunk` branch; hence the name _pull request_.

 Before a pull request can be created, we have two more things to do.
 We have to